The Madness of Pop Psychiatry

 Rexulti® is the brand name for brexpiprazole, which belongs to a class of drugs known as antipsychotics.
 These drugs impact dopamine D2 receptors, a specific type of dopamine receptor in the brain.
 While these receptors are a major site of action, they are not the only site of action.
 As with most brain drugs, the pharmacology of Rexulti® is complex.
 Rexulti® modulates both dopamine and serotonin transmission.

-But wait, Jane has depression.
+But wait, Karen has depression.
 She’s not psychotic… is she?
 Why would someone with depression take an antipsychotic?

 To try to understand this, let’s look at what antipsychotics are traditionally used for.
 By understanding how antipsychotics work and are used in modern medicine, a clear and logical picture for why they make sense for depression should emerge… right?